mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 If you haven't reached a desired or undesired target, then you should just traverse further down the tree.

+Or in a 2D Grid, going out of bounds would be a reason to stop.

 ## So I didn't hit a base case.
 What then?

 - Call your recursive function again.